BrownandCaldwell-Public/tidywater/README.md

 Note that these functions use a “water” class.
 The “water” class is the foundation of the package; it provides a mechanism for linking models in any order while maintaining water quality information.
-The define_water function takes water quality inputs, but define_water_chain may be used to convert a dataframe to a list of “waters”.
-After the water has been defined, you can apply other models linked together with the pipe operator `%>%` or in separate lines.
+The `define_water` function takes water quality inputs, but `define_water_chain` may be used to convert a dataframe to a list of “waters”.

 For more detailed examples on tidywater functions and how to use “water” class data, please see the tidywater vignettes: